Undara Volcanic National Park: Fauna and flora

 The Queensland Department of Environment and Science have recognised more than 120 species of bird including the vulnerable Red Goshawk.
 E-bird has recorded 132 species at Undara Experience just on the northern edge of the park.

 Undara Volcanic National Park is home to four insectivorous or micro bats; the Bent-wing Bat, the Eastern Cave Bat, the Northern Horseshoe Bat (alternative name: Eastern Horseshoe Bat) and the Coastal Sheath-tailed Bat.
-The large number of bats provide food for various snakes and birds of prey.
+The large number of bats provide food for various snakes and birds of prey, such as barking owls.
 Bayllis Cave is one of the world’s most biologically diverse caves.
 The cave has recorded 52 resident species including the most diverse assemblage of arthropods found in a north Queensland Cave.

 The national park is also home to a wide range of macroropods including the Common Wallaroos, the Antilopine Wallaroo and the Northern Quoll.

 Much of the national park is dry savanna woodland but the lava tubes and collapse areas now provide an environment for other vegetation to flourish in the damp interiors.
 The lava tubes show up as rich green vine thickets that have strong affinities with Gondwana species.
 The rare white-flowered onion vine occurs within the park's vine thickets.